kmarusek/1010/wp-content/plugins/microblog-poster/readme.txt

 Possibility to nicely format the posted message per account, **shortcodes supported**.

 **Logs are generated** each time there is an auto posting activity for each configured social network account.
-Easily follow the automated sharing process from **MicroblogPoster**'s logs section and debug your configuration if needed.
+Easily follow the automated sharing process from **Microblog Poster**'s logs section and debug your configuration if needed.

 **Wordpress Multisite fully compatible**.
-Rather than doing the 'Network activation', activate MicroblogPoster for each sub blog.
+Rather than doing the 'Network activation', activate Microblog Poster for each sub blog.

-Please visit **MicroblogPoster**'s [website](https://efficientscripts.com/web/products/free "MicroblogPoster's website") , or
+Please visit **Microblog Poster**'s [website](https://efficientscripts.com/web/products/free "Microblog Poster's website") , or

 [Contact us](https://efficientscripts.com/web/contact "Contact us") , we're providing support in the following languages: